 CRTC urged to end Internet data caps and punitive overage charges

-June 9, 2016 – Data caps have long been one of the most reviled features of Canada’s broken telecom market, but an upcoming consultation by the Canadian Radio-television and Telecommunications Commission (CRTC) could change all that.
-OpenMedia is today publishing a new report revealing how Canadians are getting a raw deal on data caps, and is urging Canadians to endorse an open letter asking the CRTC to dismantle the data cap regime.
+Data caps have long been one of the most reviled features of Canada’s broken telecom market, but an upcoming consultation by the Canadian Radio-television and Telecommunications Commission (CRTC) could change all that.
+Today we are publishing a new report revealing how Canadians are getting a raw deal on data caps, and is urging Canadians to endorse an open letter asking the CRTC to dismantle the data cap regime.

-Uphold Net Neutrality: Canadians have already fought for and won open Internet rules to prevent Big Telecom from restricting our access to online services.
-OpenMedia even flew in some of the original architects of the Internet to the 2009 CRTC hearing where those rules were made.
+UPHOLD NET NEUTRALITY: Canadians have already fought for and won open Internet rules to prevent Big Telecom from restricting our access to online services.
+We even flew in some of the original architects of the Internet to the 2009 CRTC hearing where those rules were made.
 The CRTC should uphold those positive pro-customer rules.